SpectrumLi/TimingBugFixing/README.md

 DFix tackles two types of distributed timing bugs: fault-timing bugs and message-timing bugs.

-For each type, we include the source code of DFix and the benchmarks.
+For each type, we include the source code of DFix and the benchmarks in the "FaultTiming" and "MessageTiming" sub-directories respectively.

 For every benchmark bug, it contains the following information.